Celebrating your own life

 It is also helpful to think about poems and readings that might offer comfort to loved ones.
 I can offer suggestions for these and a range of poems are available by clicking the link below.
 Readings can also help with the final wording of the ceremony.

 The music for entry into the funeral is often quieter/gentler and the music at the end is often uplifting but there are no hard and fast rules.
+Alternatively, you might be a steam train enthusiast or a bird lover and want to include relevant sound effects – the possibilities are endless.
+I want to help you choose the sound elements that are genuinely you.

 As well as these most common musical elements, it is normal to have one or two other pieces of music – if timings allow.
 They might play while a slide show of your life is played, for example or to give time for mourners to reflect on you life.
+There can be gathering music as people wait for the ceremony to begin.

 If you want hymns, we can discuss how to make this successful.